33 Sights in Radebeul, Germany (with Map and Images)

 Show sight on map

 The Friedenskirche zu Radebeul, formerly the Church of Kötzschenbroda, is an Evangelical Lutheran church on the Anger of Altkötzschenbroda in Radebeul-West, Saxony.
-On 27 August 1645, the armistice of Kötzschenbroda between the Saxon Elector Johann Georg I and the Swedish general Lennart Torstensson was concluded in the adjoining parsonage under the host of Pastor Augustin Prescher, which ended the Thirty Years' War for Saxony.
+On 27 August 1645, the armistice of Kötzschenbroda between the Saxon Elector Johann Georg I and the Swedish general Lennart Torstensson was concluded in the adjoining rectory under the host of Pastor Augustin Prescher, which ended the Thirty Years' War for Saxony.
 In 2012, the Saxon State Agency for Civic Education awarded the church together with the Großenhain Karl Preusker Library as Political Places in Saxony.

 Wikipedia: Friedenskirche zu Radebeul (DE), Website